Exploited7/outlook-account-creator/README.md

 # ⭐ Please support me with a star so i will update everytime it get patched.
 -----------
+- Read the readme carefully before dming me or opening a issue.
 # 🚀 Features :
 - Create outlook accounts easy and fast
 - Multi Threads and the number of threads is fully controlable from config .